Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/device-discovery-generic-mqtt.md

 }
 ```

-The service operation **responses** with an [MQTTResponseTemplate](../data-models/mqtt-response-template.md) JSON encoded message in which the status code is `200` if called successfully.
+The service operation **responds** with an [MQTTResponseTemplate](../data-models/mqtt-response-template.md) JSON encoded message in which the status code is `200` if called successfully.
 The response template payload is a [DeviceLookupResponse](../data-models/device-lookup-response.md).

 ```
 {